Giant Idiots | Burress and Pierce

 Law & Order V

-After Plaxico Burress is punished by New York City, and NFL, he will have to face Giants.
+After Plaxico Burress is punished by New York City and the NFL, he will have to face the Giants.
 Will a felony conviction cancel his new, $35 million contract?
-If Giants keep Burress, they can place him on non–football–injury list, and will not have to pay him while he is inactive.
+If Giants keep Burress, they can place him on non–football–injury list.
+He will not get paid while he is inactive.